-The Company accounted for the Warrant Exchange by recognizing the fair value of the consideration transferred in excess of the carrying value of the Series A Warrants as a reduction of additional paid-in capital as of June 30, 2020.
+The Company accounted for the Warrant Exchange by recognizing the fair value of the consideration transferred in excess of the carrying value of the Series A Warrants as a reduction of additional paid-in capital.
 The fair value of the consideration transferred to settle the Series A Warrants was approximately \$13.6 million, comprised of \$8.6 million in shares of common stock and the fair value of the Warrant Exchange Promissory Notes of \$5.0 million.
 The fair value of consideration transferred to settle the Series A warrants was in excess of the fair value of the Series A Warrants immediately prior to the transaction by approximately \$12.5 million.
-The excess consideration was accounted for as a deemed dividend to the warrant holders and is reflected as an additional net loss attributed to common stockholders in the calculation of basic and diluted net loss per common share for the three and six months ended June 30, 2020.
+The excess consideration was accounted for as a deemed dividend to the warrant holders and is reflected as an additional net loss attributed to common stockholders in the calculation of basic and diluted net loss per common share for the nine months ended September 30, 2020.
 The fair value of the Series A Warrants immediately prior to the Warrant Exchange was \$1.1 million, which was estimated using a Black-Scholes valuation model utilizing Level 3 inputs.